-- The location is near working farms and developed communities. - The area is easily accessed from Delta and surrounding communities and is 45 minutes from I-15 which provides good recreational opportunity. - Based on current properties listed for sale, the subject is unique in location and size.
+- The subject has good county road frontage. - The location is near working farms and developed communities. - The area is easily accessed from Delta and surrounding communities and is 45 minutes from I-15 which provides good recreational opportunity. - Based on current properties listing for sale, the subject is unique in size and location.